 make the documentation available for review by VR staff members upon request.

-Before a service authorization is issued, the VR counselor, customer, and job placement specialist must attend the job placement plan meeting.
+Before an SA is issued, the VR counselor, customer, and job placement specialist must attend the job placement plan meeting.
 At the job placement plan meeting, VR staff will complete the following forms:

 VR1845A, Bundled Job Placement Services Placement Plan–Part A; and